oflatt/bearlydancing/README.md

 # Bearly Dancing
-A rhythm rpg with randomly generated beatmaps, written purely in python using the pygame library.
-To play the game without development features, set exportmode in variables.py to True.
+A rhythm rpg with randomly generated beatmaps, written in python using the pygame library.
+Journey through a quirky world, playing the music for dance battles between a bear and his foes.

 ## Setting up the environment

 Download a version of python 3.
-Run setup.py
+Run setup.py.

+To play the game without development features, set exportmode in variables.py to True.

 ## Making an executable